Multi-Dimensional Autoscaling of Stream Processing Services on Edge Devices: Preliminaries

 \subsubsection{Elasticity Strategies}

 The emergence of Cloud computing~\cite{buyya_cloud_2009} supported dynamic changes to provisioned resources.
 Autoscaling platforms, like Kubernetes (k8s), use this for horizontal and vertical autoscaling.
-While elasticity, as defined by~\cite{dustdar_principles_2011}, was not limited to resource scaling, scaling other dimensions (e.g., quality) has not found much traction.
+This dimension for flexible resource management, known as \textit{elasticity}, has led to advanced control strategies.
+Recent work used this extensively for building RL-based solutions~\cite{qiu2020firm,xue2022meta,qiu2023aware,wang2024deepscaling,mayerhofer2025hpaqt,nayir2025multi,xu_coscal_2022}: given a few boundaries, the algorithm can learn the best strategy to dynamically adapt to application or infrastructure changes.
+Still, RL requires extensive training, accurate fine-tuning, and struggles with high-dimensional environments; hence, its use in production~\cite{xu2025auto,mayerhofer2025hpaqt} is still limited.
+Furthermore, while elasticity---as defined by~\cite{dustdar_principles_2011}---is not limited to resource scaling, scaling other dimensions (e.g., quality) has not found much traction.
 We hypothesize that the Cloud's abundance of resources made it obsolete to compromise quality.
 This led to a situation where contemporary research~\cite{chen_survey_2018,gari_reinforcement_2021,quattrocchi_autoscaling_2024_short,wang_dyverse_2020} on autoscaling focuses almost exclusively on adjusting or scheduling resources.
+Even prominent multi-dimensional approaches, like AWARE~\cite{qiu2023aware}, focus solely on scaling resource demands---although they combine vertical \textit{and} horizontal autoscaling.

-However, the ongoing resource shift towards Edge devices introduces resource-constrained and heterogeneous devices to processing architectures~\cite{kimovski_cloud_2021,petcu_service_2021}, which struggle with prevalent scaling mechanisms.
-This can be partially addressed through device collaboration---often involving task offloading between idle computing nodes~\cite{han_tailored_2021,wu_intelligent_2023} and emerging architectures like the computing continuum~\cite{cardellini_scalable_2025} or strong Edge servers~\cite{spring_mach_2025}.
-Still, this does not address resource scarcity, but displaces the problem by assuming remote resources.
-Under these conditions, we see new motivation for scaling the service quality, particularly when no idle resources are available.
+The shift toward Edge computing exposes the limitations of traditional orchestration \cite{kimovski_cloud_2021, petcu_service_2021} in managing constrained, heterogeneous resources.
+While collaboration strategies like offloading \cite{han_tailored_2021, wu_intelligent_2023} and the Computing Continuum \cite{cardellini_scalable_2025, spring_mach_2025} provide relief, they primarily displace the problem by assuming remote availability.
+To ensure SLO fulfillment in truly isolated or resource-scarce environments, scaling the service quality becomes the last remedy.